tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 * `OneToOneField`, a field type that allows us to define a strict [one-to-one relationship](https://en.wikipedia.org/wiki/One-to-one_(data_model)); and
 * `ManyToManyField`, a field type which allows us to define a [many-to-many relationship](https://en.wikipedia.org/wiki/Many-to-many_(data_model)).

 From our model examples above, the field `category` in model `Page` is of type `ForeignKey`.
 This allows us to create a one-to-many relationship with model/table `Category`, which is specified as an argument to the field's constructor.
-When specifying the foreign key, we also need to include instructions to Django on how to handle the situation when the category that the page belongs to is deleted. `ONCASCADE` instructs Django to delete the pages associated with the category, if the category is deleted.
+When specifying the foreign key, we also need to include instructions to Django on how to handle the situation when the category that the page belongs to is deleted. `CASCADE` instructs Django to delete the pages associated with the category when the category is deleted.
 However, there are other settings which will provide Django with other instructions on how to handle this situation.
 See the [Django documentation on Foreign Keys]( https://docs.djangoproject.com/en/2.0/ref/models/fields/#django.db.models.ForeignKey) for more details.

 Finally, it is good practice to implement the `__str__()` method.
 Without this method implemented when you go to `print` the object, it will show as `<Category: Category object>`.
-This isn't very useful when debugging or accessing the object - instead the code above will print, for example, `<Category: Python>` for the Python category.
-It is also helpful when we go to use the Admin Interface because Django will display the string representation of the object.
+This isn't very useful when debugging or accessing the object.
+How do you know what category is being shown?
+When including `__str__()` as defined above, you will see `<Category: Python>`, as an example, for the Python category.
+It is also helpful when we go to use the admin interface because Django will display the string representation of the object.

+T> ### Always Implement `__str__()` in your Classes
+T> Implementing the `__str()__` method in your classes will make debugging so much easier -- and also permit you to take advantage of other built-in features of Django (such as the admin interface).
+If you've used a programming language like Java, `__str__()` is the Python equivalent of the `toString()` method!

 ## Creating and Migrating the Database
 With our models defined in `models.py`, we can now let Django work its magic and create the tables in the underlying database.
 Django provides what is called a [*migration tool*](https://en.wikipedia.org/wiki/Data_migration) to help us set up and update the database to reflect any changes to your models.
 For example, if you were to add a new field then you can use the migration tools to update the database.